Myth: Babies Can Sleep Through the Night if You Start Early

 This is a Myth.
 When a child has a bout of pain or illness, or vacation and is held to sleep, nursed to sleep, rocked to sleep again, they naturally want to hang on to those comforts.
 We all would prefer these comforts as social beings.
 This is why you hear people saying they had to sleep train over again.
 When a child does not have sleep skills but rather learned to sleep simply because they were exhausted of asking for attention, they have not built actual sleep skills.
 When parents stop providing that sleep help once again, sleep training usually needs to begin again, though it usually will be shorter duration of crying because the child already has had some experience to call on of falling asleep on her own.

-Even a child is “sleep trained” or even has unlearned sleep associations more gently with your presence, most still wake up once a night at least some of the time.
+Even most children who are “sleep trained” or have unlearned sleep associations more gently with your presence, still wake up once a night at least some of the time.
 Then the toddler years bring new sleep fears and bedtime aversions, and the preschool years bring nightmares and wanting reassurance at night.
 Nighttime parenting is a long haul without one quick fix.

 Myths: Babies need good sleep habits by 6 months or you are doomed!